-Residents residing in the townships of Columbus, Fountain Prairie, Hampden and Otsego will have an opportunity to participate in a Drinking Water Program in the fall of 2019.
+Residents residing in the townships of Courtland, Randolph, Scott and Springvale will have an opportunity to participate in a Drinking Water Program in the spring of 2020.
 Most private wells provide a clean, safe supply of water; however, contaminants can pollute private wells, and unfortunately you cannot see, smell or taste most of them.
 If you are a homeowner with a private well, you should be testing your water once annually.

-- Pick up a water bottle at your Town Hall on Saturday, September 14th from 8 am – 10 am. *(Except Otsego, will be picking up at Bonnet Prairie Lutheran Church, N3694 Old F Road, Rio)
+- Pick up a water bottle at your Town Hall on Saturday, August 22nd from 8 am – 10 am.

 - Payments for testing kits will be collected when you pick up the bottle.
-Please make your checks payable to Extension Columbia County.
-NOTE: If you purchase all three tests, there is a reduced price of $123.
+Please make your checks payable to Columbia County Extension.
+NOTE: If you purchase all three tests, there is a reduced price of $132.

-- Attend the Drinking Water Testing Overview and Educational Session on Thursday, October 24th at the Otsego Town Hall, W3199 State Road 16, Otsego, WI.
-Test results will be returned and discussed at that time.
+- Attend the Drinking Water Testing Overview and Educational Session on TBD.
+Test results will be mailed out prior and discussed at that time.
 Registration begins at 5:30 pm; program will begin at 6:00 pm and conclude by 7:30 pm.